Jozdien/AI-For-Dummies/Part IV/README.md

 ![Intelligence chart](https://imgur.com/d4aTBrR.png)
 ‎

-When you consider this, the next few decades become quite probably the most important in human history and its future.
+When you consider this, the next few decades become quite probably the most important in human history and its future, and AI the last invention that humanity need make.

 ## What's Intelligence?